General configuration guide¶

 If your workflow does not make it easy to use YAML files, you can rely 100% on a CLI command.
 See CLI overriding for more details.

-2. Preview your configuration¶
+2. Preview your configuration with --help¶

 You can preview the final, Hydra-parsed configuration before executing it.
 Run the following from the same directory: